 - Employing a Juvenile in a Drug Distribution Scheme

 - Distributing a Controlled Dangerous Substance to Persons Under the Age of 18

 The lawyers at Chamlin, Uliano & Walsh have defended countless clients facing drug-related charges and are often able to facilitate their clients’ enrollment in diversionary programs as a means by which to avoid a criminal conviction.
 Diversionary programs, such as the Conditional Discharge Program (Municipal Court) or the Pretrial Intervention Program (Superior Court), allow first-time offenders charged with drug crimes to complete a period of probation after which the charges against them are dismissed.

 Contact Asbury Park NJ Drug Charges Law Firm for Help

-For additional information about how the skilled attorneys at Chamlin, Rosen, Uliano & Witherington can assist you or someone you love in overcoming drug charges, contact their West Long Branch office at 732-440-3950 or call toll free at 888-328-9131.
+For additional information about how the skilled attorneys at Chamlin, Uliano & Walsh can assist you or someone you love in overcoming drug charges, contact their West Long Branch office at 732-440-3950 or 888-328-9131.